 How does Switzerland compare internationally?

 The UN, the OECD and the Council of Europe have called on states to establish standards that enshrine the principle of multinational liability and the right of injured parties to compensation.
-Our country has the highest concentration of multinational headquarters.
-So we are obliged to act in the interests of our country.
+Switzerland has the highest concentration of multinational headquarters, so we are obliged to act in the interests of our country.
 Other countries have already done so, for example France and America.

 In the Swiss business community there is no consensus on whether or not to support the initiative.
 Why is that?

 Typical Swiss companies such as Migros, Coop or Manor have supported a counter-project similar to the initiative.
 It is the multinationals with an absolute Swiss minority shareholding that do not want regulations.
 The influential shareholders of these companies often include hedge funds.